-(1) It may be necessary to provide surface reinforcement either to control cracking or to ensure adequate resistance to spalling of the cover.

-Note: Detailing rules for surface reinforcement are given in Informative Annex J.
+- (1) It may be necessary to provide surface reinforcement either to control cracking or to ensure adequate resistance to spalling of the cover. - Note: Guidance on surface reinforcements is given in Informative Annex J. (AC2)

 9.2.5 Indirect supports